-In 2018, Nostro securities nearly maintained on the same level.
-Nostro securities, which are highly qualitative, are used by Hypo Tirol Bank AG to control liquidity.
-The development of Nostro securities in note (28).
+In 2019, Nostro securities nearly maintained on the same level.
+Nostro securities, which are highly qualitative, are used by Hypo Tirol Bank to control liquidity.

+The development of Nostro securities (by evaluation categories) is illustrated in note (21).

 Reducing credit risk - collateral